Emperor Jimmu (神武天皇 Jinmu-tenno) was the first emperor of Japan. According to historical records, his reign lasted from 660 BC to 585 BC.

-First of all, be it myth, or based on a Japanese ruler, Jimmu has a place of honor in Japanese tradition.
+First of all, whether myth or based on a ruler of Japan, Jimmu has a place of honor in Japanese tradition.

-Therefore, the idea of a special link between government, land and people helped to make governance more stable.
+Therefore, the idea of a special bond between ruler, land and people helped to make governance more stable.

-During the shogunate periods the Emperor was still revered and remained, at least, theoretically, the sovereign.
+During shogunate periods the Emperor was still revered and remained, at least theoretically, the sovereign.

-After all, such was the respect for the institution that started with Jimmu, revoking it was unthinkable.
+After all, such was the respect for the institution that began with Jimmu, revoking it was unthinkable.